jsenv/core/docs/shared-options/shared-options.md

 "/importMap.json"
 ```

-`importMap.json` files are used to remap your import.
+`importMap.json` file is used to remap your imports.
 The presence of this file is optionnal.<br />

-You should read documentation on importMap to understand how jsenv uses this file.
+You should read documentation of importMap to understand how jsenv uses this file.
 It is important because `importMap.json` is mandatory as soon as your project relies on node module resolution to find a file.<br />
 — see [importMap documentation](../import-map/import-map.md)

 # compileIntoRelativePath